 Generally, M&T provides limited perquisites to its NEOs.
 The perquisites that are provided are designed to assist NEOs in being productive and are limited to those that management and the NCG Committee believe are consistent with M&T's overall compensation philosophy.
-Given the importance of developing business relationships for M&T's success, the NEOs are reimbursed for certain initiation fees and dues they incur for club memberships deemed advisable for business purposes, tax preparation, parking and meals.
+Given the importance of developing business relationships for M&T's success, the NEOs are reimbursed for certain initiation fees and dues they incur for club memberships deemed advisable for business purposes, tax preparation, parking, meals and executive physical examinations.